-Under Section 302 of this Act, senior managers affirm quarterly that disclosure controls have been evaluated and are operating effectively and that all material information is disclosed in the financial reports.
+Under Section 302 of this Act, senior managers affirm quarterly that disclosure controls are operating effectively and that all material information is disclosed in the financial reports.

-Section 404 is an annual process which includes management's assessment of internal controls over financial reporting.
+Section 404 is an annual process which includes management's assessment the evaluation of internal controls over financial reporting.
 The WPD Group comply with these requirements via a two stage approach.